 I know Newsweek made the whole thing up about anyone doing anything bad to or around detainees in our Glorious War On Terror, because Scott McClellan is an honorable man, and would never try to mislead the American Public like that.
-So that's why I find this story a bit troubling.
-Check out this telling paragraph right here:
+So that's why I find

 Several hours passed before an emergency room doctor finally saw Mr. Dilawar.
 By